Get the agreement

 A forcing function you can live with

-• You control the levers: the declared budget each quarter, whether to buy back, whether to open the queue early.
+• You control the levers: the declared budget each quarter, whether to buy out positions or offer a conversion, whether to open the queue early.

 • The data you share is aggregate.
 No individual pay, no customer names, no pipeline.